Media

 In line with the AQC's mission, the content of our work is developed and shared transparently with all players in the watchmaking and leather sectors.
 Our main communication channels are the organisation of and participation in events, our

 Here you will find articles published over the last few years.
-To consult them, simply click on the respective links.
+To consult them, simply click on the links.

 2025